Han-Cao/collapse-bubble/README.md

 All scripts have been tested with Python 3.10.
 Please install the following python modules to run the scripts.

 (Note: the script was developed with `truvari 4.2.2`.
-It has not been tested with the new API in changed in `truvari 5`.)
+It has not been tested with the new API changed in `truvari 5`.)

 ```
 truvari==4.2.2